piotrkabacinski/fups/readme.md

 ## What's Fups ant what it's not? ##

 Fups (FTP upload service) is a PHP script for FTP uploads and recreations project's local structure on the server.
 It's not a standard FTP CLI client application.
 You cannot modify or delete items directly on the server.
 The goal is to make regular files updates easy and fast.
-Especially when you are not able to connect to the server via SSH or similar methods.
+Especially when you are not able to connect to the server via SSH or through similar methods.

 ## Installation ##